consequences to moving out of shared home during divorce

 What Are The Consequences Of Moving Out During Divorce?

-For many men, moving out during divorce is an attempt to minimize the stress and potential conflict that comes with ending your marriage.
+For many people, moving out during divorce is an attempt to minimize the stress and potential conflict that comes with ending a marriage.
+Unfortunately, this comes with several unintended consequences.

-Leaving the marital home without evaluating the consequences, or having a strategy in place, can create a significant disadvantage throughout the rest of the divorce process.
+Leaving the marital home without evaluating the impact, or having a strategy in place, can create a significant disadvantage throughout the rest of the divorce process.

-Coming to terms with the idea that you and your spouse want and/or need, to end your marriage is never easy.
-When property and children are involved it makes the split more complicated and more stressful.
+Coming to terms with the idea that you and your spouse want and/or need to end your marriage is never easy.
+When property and children are involved, the split is more complicated and stressful.

 It does need to be stated that this only applies in situations where everyone is safe.
 If there are safety concerns, that changes things drastically.
 But for the sake of this post, we presume everyone is secure and can play relatively nice.

-How Moving Out During Divorce Negatively Affects Your Case
+How Does Moving Out During Divorce Negatively Affect Your Case?

 In no way should you feel obligated to leave the property if your name is on the title.